 Additional opportunities are available to support the school.
 They are considered "opt-in" programs.
 Examples include purchasing gift cards through our Scrip program, signing up for Dillons or HyVee awards, choosing Topeka Collegiate through AmazonSmile, or purchasing spirit wear in our online store.
-We also allow our 7th graders each year to raise funds for their class gift and for their culminating field trip to Sea Camp in 8th grade.
-Some of the fundraisers you may see in this effort include: the opportunity to purchase your child's art projects created through Original Works, Bingo Night, concession sales at sporting events or chess tournaments held at the school, Egg My Yard, Valentine Candy Sales, or May plant sales.
+Also, our 7th graders raise funds for their class gift and for their culminating field trip to Sea Camp in 8th grade.
+Some of the fundraisers you may see in this effort include the opportunity to purchase your child's art projects created through Original Works, Bingo Night, concession sales at sporting events, and May plant sales.
+All fundraising efforts are coordinated and overseen by the Director of Development to help ensure their success.